-Muqassa: IM (Required) = 0 for certain quarters, since at those reporting dates, there were no open contracts and hence no IM requirement for any members.
+Muqassa: In some cases, the IM (Required) = 0 for certain quarters.
+This is due to certain reporting dates where there are no open contracts and hence no IM requirement for any members.

 Collateral View

 A collection of maps each quarter providing an overview of the global distribution of Initial Margin, Default Fund and Variation Margin from a global perspective.